abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

   pluperfect passive subjunctive, meaning to crush.
 - *operti essemus* from *operio, operire, operui, opertus* is 1st plural pluperfect passive subjunctive, meaning to cover/bury.
-This, and the previous verb, are a the apodasis of a past contrary to fact conditional.
+This, and the previous verb, are an independent usage, the potential.
 - *pondere* is an ablative of cause.

-    We repeatedly rising were shaking off this [ash]: otherwise we would have been buried and furthermore crushed by the weight.
+    We repeatedly rising were shaking off this [ash]: otherwise we would have been buried and furthermore crushed because of the weight.

 40. *Possem gloriari non gemitum mihi, non vocem parum fortem in tantis periculis excidisse, nisi me cum omnibus, omnia mecum perire misero, magno